top of page

 The largest of the Channel Islands, Jersey’s south-western coast is home to an unusual array of interesting shieldbugs.
 Of the 46 species which have been reported from the island (and that tally is ever-increasing), 14 of them would be entirely new for me.
 While I certainly didn’t bank on seeing all 14 new species in the relatively short time I had, I thought I’d focus on a few rarities with concentrated clusters of records: Sciocoris curtisans, Menaccarus arenicola, Byrsinus flavicornis, Canthophorus impressus and Eurydema dominulus.
 I was also aiming to take decent shots of any others I came across for the project.

 The ‘first day’ got off to a rocky start: my midday flight was cancelled due to fog obscuring the short runway on the island, so after being escorted from the airport by security I had to rebook another flight for the following afternoon.
 Rather than dwell on having lost a day, I killed time by revising my plans – two full days, five main target species, and a very tight schedule.
-I chose to focus on three main shieldbug sites, where I could spend the most time, and see where the rest of the day went after I’d surveyed there.
+I chose to focus on three primary sites where I could spend the most time, and see where the rest of the day went after I’d surveyed those.

 Above: Nezara viridula nymph, Eurydema oleracea, Dolycoris baccarum, Graphosoma italicum.